radanalyticsio/oshinko-s2i/README.md

 The easiest way to build the s2i images is to use the makefiles provided:

+    # To build all images
+    $ make

+    # To build images individually
     $ make -f Makefile.pyspark
     $ make -f Makefile.java
     $ make -f Makefile.scala